5 Things Your Dermatology Provider Wants You to Know About Skin Cancer

 Take the first step against skin cancer now: make an appointment with your dermatology provider

 We hope you feel better equipped to protect yourself against skin cancer after reading these points.
 Whether you have a current skin concern or not, it’s never too early to establish a relationship with an experienced dermatology provider.
-If you are live near Reading, skin cancer removal, screening, and diagnosis are among the services available here at Berks Plastic Surgery.
+If you are live near Reading, skin cancer removal, screening, and diagnosis are among the services available here at the dermatology office at Berks Plastic Surgery.
 We encourage you to contact our office and schedule an appointment today.